Weather of 2010: January 6–9

 The heavy snowfall across the British Isles between January 6 to 9, resulted in large-scale traffic disruption, closed airports, many canceled trains and hundreds of school closures.
 A polar low developing in the English Channel brought fronts of snow over southern England before moving south and dissipating.
 Two middle-aged men died after falling into a frozen lake in Leicester, in the English Midlands.
 27 major companies in Britain were ordered to halt using gas on the 9th in order to maintain supplies amid unprecedented levels of demand and major companies had their gas turned off on the 8th, in the first such move since 2003, although there was no immediate danger for households of supplies running out.
 The Automobile Association, a motor vehicle breakdown service, said they had dealt with about 340,000 breakdowns since December 17, including a local government snow plough that had overturned after it had hit black ice near Huddersfield.
 A representative from Oxfordshire also confessed to the local media that they had a snowplough breakdown earlier in the day.
 Several thousand schools remained closed and several of the weekend's Premier League football matches were canceled.

 Overnight temperatures of -22.3 C were recorded in Altnaharra in the Scottish Highlands.
 Heavy snow fell in the North of England throughout the day giving significant accumulations.
 A high of −7.7 °C was recorded at Tulloch Bridge.

 Heavy snow fell in Denmark on January 8.
 By the evening of January 8, the Rügen Islands off the northeast coast of Germany was covered, on average, in 30 centimeters of snow while the capital Berlin was carpeted with snow and ice.
 Autoclub Europa warned that chaotic traffic conditions could potentially leave large parts of Germany completely paralyzed as the country prepared for further freezing conditions as forecasters warned that temperatures would drop below −20 degrees Celsius (−4 degrees Fahrenheit) overnight.
 German officials had also acknowledged a shortage of grit and fear that high winds and drifting snow had closed may German autoroutes and roads, along with parts of Frankfurt airport.
 As shortages in road salt and grit were already being feared, while the authorities recommended that people consider stocking up with a few days' worth of food and water.
 The A5 autoroute leading from Baden-Württemberg into France was closed on Friday afternoon, leading to a queue of hundreds of lorries building up.
 The road was opened again on Saturday morning, enabling careful drivers to proceed with their journeys.
 Snow was also proving to be a major problem in Saxony and the Rhineland.
-The country's nature protection group N.A.B.U. has recommended that people put out food for birds since the cold and snowy weather had ruined their usual feeding patterns.
+The country's nature protection group N.A.B.U. recommended that people put out food for birds since the cold and snowy weather had ruined their usual feeding patterns.